Skip to contents

 Once we have a question_category object created, we can define questions that are added to it.

-We can define the questions one by one using a definition function or in bulk using a data frame, a csv file or an Excel file.
+We can define the questions one by one using a definition function or in bulk using a data frame, a CSV file or an Excel file.
 Below we show the possibilities offered.

 Definition function